DATA-606-SPRING-2023-TUE/Sukesh_Data606/Docs/Draft_Proposal.md

 * NumCatalogPurchases: Number of purchases made using a catalogue
 * NumStorePurchases: Number of purchases made directly in stores
 * NumWebVisitsMonth: Number of visits to company’s website in the last month

+## ML Modeles:

+I plan on using Kmeans culstering, Agglomerative , hierarchial clustering and select the model that will provide a clear analysis on the dataset.
+There are other algorithms also that I would like to try while working on this dataset.
+The feature selection will be decided after performing a extensive EDA on the dataset.